opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 ### Participants

-This scenario involves a software developer (_Developer A_) and an end user (_User A_). _Developer A_ wants to implement a new adapter for the STIX-shifter project that can support a particular security product (_Product A_). _User A_ is another developer that uses the STIX-shifter library.
+This scenario involves a software developer (_Developer A_) and an end user (_User A_). _Developer A_ wants to implement a new connector for the STIX-shifter project that can support a particular security product (_Product A_). _User A_ is another developer that uses the STIX-shifter library.

 ### Problem to solve

 _User A_ performs security monitoring with _Product A_ and several other security products.
-The other products already have existing STIX-shifter adapters.
+The other products already have existing STIX-shifter connectors.

 _User A_ would like to:

 1. Submit one STIX pattern to query all the user’s security products at once.
 The use of a STIX pattern simplifies the search process because _User A_ does not need to know the query language or API calls for each security product.
 1. See the query results from all the security products in one unified format (STIX bundle).
 With the assumption that the submitted pattern represents a potential security incident, the STIX bundle presents the query results in the context of the security event.

-By implementing a new adapter, _Developer A_ allows _Product A_ to fit into the workflow.
+By implementing a new connector, _Developer A_ allows _Product A_ to fit into the workflow.

 ## Prerequisites